ajeetkr-7/calendar/README.md

 ## Calendar Booking System
+Built using Spring Boot, Java, and Gradle.
+The system uses h2 in-memory database with postgresql dialect for development and testing purposes.

 ### Assumptions
 1. Time slot of 23:00 to 00:00 (next day) is not being considered for simplicity.